What Makes a Fashion Capital?

 In the 1700s, London’s fashion industry met the demand of the public, who wanted to mirror the style of the British monarchy.
 However, by the late 1900s, the city was a global trendsetter.
 Iconic personalities such as model Twiggy and legendary bands like the Beatles helped spread the fun, lively attitude of British designers and movements.

-From the Swinging London mod fashion trend to Vivienne Westwood's tartan prints or the punk wave, London made a stamp on the world of style.
+From the Swinging London mod fashion trend to Vivienne Westwood’s tartan prints or a punk wave with the leather motorcycle jacket, London made a stamp on the world of style.
 Also rooted in tradition, London plays host to sartorial fashions with the iconic Savile Row.
 Founded in 1984, London Fashion Week is organized by the British Fashion Council and takes place during the months of February and September.

 In Summer 2012, London Fashion Week Men’s was launched as a fashion week dedicated to menswear.
 Initially called, London Collections: Men, the event takes place in January and June, boasting brand ambassadors such as top British model David Gandy.
 Fashion brands that have embraced London Fashion Week Men’s, returning home from foreign arenas include Alexander McQueen.